Ommaciasd/PWEB/Terraform/Azure/modules/monitoring/README.md

-# Terraform: Azure: Update scripts for Linux Web Apps!
+# Terraform: Azure: Update scripts for Key Vaults

-### Description.
+## Description

 - Hi, I built many scripts for the DevOps phase, within the software lifecycle with deployment for Infrastructure as Code.
-- That you can update any changes to one or more repositories from Dev enviroment subscription in Azure with PaaS.
+- That you can update any changes to one or more repositories from every environment subscription in Azure with PaaS.

-## Requirements.
+## Requirements

 - Have a Azure subscription.
 - Have a local computer for the compilation of TF, JSON manifests (Terraform, Azure CLI)
 - Create or clone a project with repositories and modules, using a base structure to standardize.

-## Walkthrougth.
+## Walkthrougth

 - Clone or build a repository on the platform Azure DevOps, or on your local computer, in the development environment.
 - Synchronize each repository with its respective global for pull changes.